-Wheatley's apology at the end is made a lot sadder when you realize there's no way that he could known that Chell survived and was simply give her freedom at the end.
+Wheatley's apology at the end is made a lot sadder when you realize there's no way that he could know that Chell survived and was simply given her freedom at the end.
 For all he knows, she could be dead.

 Notice how the central plot across both games tends to revolve around conflict between sanity and psychosis in a sterile, isolated environment?
 Play through the first game, and note the padded interiors of the elevators.

-The 'Hard-Light Bridges' use daylight piped from the surface.
-So how do they work at night?
+The 'Hard-Light Bridges' are expressly said to use daylight "piped" from the surface, and yet somehow they still work at night.